walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * Player - The player object
+ * Player - The player object (optional - if only the statistic name parameter is provided then the statistic object is returned)
  * Statistic - A string whose value should be one of the following (CanaryMod)
    * ANIMALSBRED
    * BOATONECM